|Fast facts on Sega VR|

 Both Sega and rivals Nintendo had dabbled in various forms of very basic virtual reality during the late 1980s and early 90s - the Sega Master System's 3D Glasses and the Nintendo Entertainment System's Power Glove showed promise, but ultimately failed to capture the public's imagination.

-Sega VR was revealed to the pubilc at Summer CES 1993 with a proposed price tag of around $200.
+Sega VR was revealed to the public at Summer CES 1993 with a proposed price tag of around $200 (£130).
+It was originally scheduled to launch in December 1993, followed by a UK launch in 1994.
 Four games were supposedly in development for the system, each using 16Mb cartridges that were to be bundled with the headset: Nuclear Rush, Iron Hammer, Matrix Runner and Outlaw Racing.
 Reports also suggest a port of the hit arcade racer Virtua Racing was also planned for the system.

 But the Summer CES showing was very low key, with screenings of a "ropey" prototype only occuring behind closed doors.
 UK journalists were turned away as the system was not set for release in that region until at least the fourth quarter of 1994.

 However, after some initial buzz, the system was pulled from the schedules in 1994 and has not been seen since.
 Sega has claimed the project was stopped because, as the VR was so "real", users would try to move while wearing the headset and injure themselves, however the limited processing power of the system makes this claim less likely.